SpineEventEngine/ProtoTap/README.md

     id("io.spine.prototap") version "$version"
 }
 ```
-The above snippet assumes that the plugin with the ID `"com.google.protobuf"` is already added at
+The above snippet assumes that the plugin with the ID `"com.google.protobuf"` is already
-some level to your project.
+added and configured in your project.

 > [!TIP]
 > For the latest ProtoTap version please see [`version.gradle.kts`](version.gradle.kts).